 We use the Handwriting without Tears curriculum toteach proper pencil grip and letter formation.
 We write in the air, onthe whiteboard, and on lined paper.

 We are thrilled to offer the Collaborative Literacy curriculum (adopted in 2017) from the Center for the Collaborative Classroom toKindergarteners.
 This amazing curriculum is taught to all students atBlaine, from kindergarten through 8th grade.

 At Blaine we use the National Science Foundation Curriculum.
 Studentsuse their senses to observe attributes, perform experiments, and noticechanges in behavior.
 After each science lesson, students record theirobservations in their science journals using pictures and words.

 - In the fall our kindergarten scientists will explore the physical properties of fabric with a series of hands-on experiments.

 - In the winter our unit on life sciences begins with excitement as the students observe and compare live animals.

 - Our spring unit will explore the physical properties of wood.
 We even get to use hammers and nails to create wood sculptures, blending both science and art together.

 Ruler (Social Skills):

-Miller, and Ms. Anderson where they have fun while keeping fit with many activities.
+Kindergarteners attend PE classes twice a week with Ms. Pickens, Mr.Miller, and Ms. Kohler where they have fun while keeping fit with many activities.